shankarThiyagaraajan/Snippets/README.md

 ### 1.General Snippets:

-  Bunch of Array, String and Other Usefull functions for PHP.
+  Bunch of Array, String and Other Useful functions for PHP.
   It will make simple and intractive interface for coding.

 ### 2.Download Snippets:

- Some of Usefull cURL based functions for make
+ Some of cURL based functions for make

  - cURL Call(ping),
  - Form Submission,